-The Board's plans for the short to medium term were reviewed by the Trustees in 2018.
-The aim was to produce a raft of measures that would promote the charitable objectives of the Club whilst maintaining a membership base that was able both to enjoy and to support these objectives.
-The following key objectives were established for 2019:
+The plans for the short to medium term were reviewed by the Trustees in 2019.
+The aim was to produce measures that would promote the charitable objectives of the Club whilst maintaining a membership base that was able both to enjoy and to support these objectives.
+The following key objectives were established for 2020: